-The contribution of this paper is the development of a joint model by combining a conditionally auto-regressive (CAR) model for the gridded CMAQ data and a space-time process model for observed point level data.
-Model components are linked by using latent space-time processes in a Bayesian hierarchical modelling set-up.
-All predictive inference is performed by using the point level model.
+The contribution of this article is the development of a joint model by combining a conditionally auto-regressive (CAR) model for the gridded CMAQ data and a space-time process model for observed point level data.
+Model components are linked using latent space-time processes in a Bayesian hierarchical modelling setup.
+All predictive inference is performed using the point level model.
 A key feature of our strategy is avoidance of stochastic integration of the observed point level monitoring process to a grid level process.

-More precisely, the average deposition level in a grid cell A_j at time t, which is denoted by $Z(A_j, t)$, need not be the level that is observed at any particular site \mathbf{s}i in A_j , which is denoted by $Z(\mathbf{s}i, t)$.
-The change-of-support problem in this context addresses converting the point level $Z(\mathbf{s}i, t)$ to the grid level $Z(A_j, t)$ through the stochastic integral, where $|A_j|$ denote the area of the grid cell A_j .
-Fusion modelling, working with block averaging as in equation (1), has been considered by, for example, Fuentes and Raftery (2005).
+More precisely, the average deposition level in a grid cell A_j at time t, denoted by $Z(A_j, t)$, need not be the level observed at any particular site \mathbf{s}i in A_j , denoted by $Z(\mathbf{s}i, t)$.
+The change of support problem in this context addresses converting the point level $Z(\mathbf{s}i, t)$ to the grid level $Z(A_j, t)$ through the stochastic integral, where $|A_j|$ denote the area of the grid cell A_j .
+Fusion modelling, working with block averaging as in (1) has been considered by, e.g., Fuentes and Raftery (2005).

-$$Z(A_j, t) = \frac{1}{|A_j|} \int{A_j} Z(\mathbf{s}, t) \,\mathrm{d}\mathbf{s},\tag{1}$$
+$$Z(A_j, t) = \frac{1}{|A_j|} \int{A_j} Z(\mathbf{s}, t) \, d\mathbf{s},\tag{1}$$

-Our approach introduces a latent point level atmospheric process which is centred, in the form of a measurement error model (MEM), on a grid-cell-based latent atmospheric process.
-The latent processes are introduced to capture point masses at zero with regard to deposition whereas the MEM circumvents the stochastic integration.
-In particular, the point level observed data represent 'ground truth' whereas gridded CMAQ output is expected to be biased.
+Our approach introduces a latent point level atmospheric process which is centred, in the form of a measurement error model (MEM), around a grid cell based latent atmospheric process.
+The latent processes are introduced to capture point masses at 0 with regard to deposition while the MEM circumvents the stochastic integration.
+In particular, the point level observed data represent 'ground truth' while gridded CMAQ output are anticipated to be biased.
 As a result, the MEM enables calibration of the CMAQ model.
-The opposite problem of disaggregation, i.e. converting the grid level computer output denoted by $Z(A_j, t)$ to point level outputs $Z(\mathbf{s}i, t)$, is not required.
+The opposite problem of disaggregation, i.e. converting the grid level computer output denoted by $Z(A_j, t)$ to point level ones, $Z(\mathbf{s}i, t)$ is not required.
 The only assumption is that $Z(A_j, t)$ is a reasonable surrogate for $Z(\mathbf{s}i, t)$ if the site \mathbf{s}i is within the grid cell A_j .
-(This is confirmed by empirical evidence; see the discussion about Fig. 5 in Section 2.)
+(This is confirmed by empirical evidence, see the discussion about Figure 5 in Section 2.)

-The amount of wet deposition is directly related to precipitation-there can be no deposition without precipitation.
-Hence, accurate predictions here require utilization of precipitation information.
-Note that both the precipitation and the deposition data have atomic distributions, i.e. they are continuous random variables with positive mass at zero.
-Our proposal is to build a model for deposition based on precipitation which can handle these atoms.
+The amount of wet deposition is directly related to precipitation - there can be no deposition without precipitation.
+Hence, accurate predictions here require utilisation of precipitation information.
+Note that both the precipitation and deposition data have atomic distributions, i.e., they are continuous random variables with positive mass at zero.
+Our proposal is to build a model for deposition based on precipitation which is able to handle these atoms.
 We introduce a conceptual latent space-time atmospheric process which drives both precipitation and deposition as assumed in the mercury deposition modelling of Rappold et al. (2008).
-However, Rappold et al. (2008) did not address the fusion problem with modelled output.
+However, Rappold et al. did not address the fusion problem with modelled output.
 Rather, they used a point level joint process model, specified conditionally for the atmospheric, precipitation and deposition processes.
-We incorporate a huge amount of CMAQ numerical model output data at 12-km-grid scale.
+We incorporate a huge amount of CMAQ numerical model output data at 12km grid scale.

-The wet deposition model is applied separately to the wet sulphate and wet nitrate deposition.
-There is high positive correlation between the compounds because of their dependence on precipitation but our interest here is to predict the sulphate and nitrate depositions separately.
+The wet deposition model is applied separately to the wet sulfate and wet nitrate deposition.
+There is high positive correlation between the compounds because of their dependence on precipitation but our interest here is to predict the sulfate and nitrate depositions separately.
 The model is fitted at point level spatial resolution and weekly temporal resolution, enabling spatial interpolation and temporal prediction of deposition as well as aggregation in space or time to facilitate seeing patterns and trends in deposition.